Alcohol, illegal drugs, and medication can intoxicate a driver.

-A widespread misconception is that a person is only illegally operating a vehicle intoxicated if they consumed alcohol or illegal drugs.
+A widespread misconception is that people only illegally operate a vehicle intoxicated if they consume alcohol or illegal drugs.
 Under Michigan law, intoxication can also be a result of prescription medication.

 Operating Under the Influence of Prescription Medication (or a combination of medicine and alcohol or drugs).

 Perhaps you are driving under the influence of medication and not even realizing it!
 Prescription drugs such as Xanax and Ambien, while recommended and prescribed by a physician, can lead to drowsiness, dizziness, blurred vision, memory problems, and overall disorientation.
-Driving under the influence of medication is a mistake many individuals make unknowingly, without forethought, since they are taking a legal, prescription drug intended to help them function better.
-Additionally, mixing drugs while driving, driving while under the influence of medical marijuana and/or prescription muscle relaxers impair your ability to drive.
+Driving under the influence of medication is a mistake many individuals make unknowingly, without forethought, since they are taking a legal, prescription drug to help them function better.
+Mixing marijuana and other controlled substances with prescription medications can also impair your driving ability.
 Antihistamines, antidepressants, and decongestants, which most of us take at some point, can get you a DUI or OWI charge if caught by law enforcement.
 Because prescription drugs impact each individual’s level of alertness differently, driving under the influence is an innocent mistake that individuals don’t realize is a mistake until it’s too late.

 Avoid Jail Time with OWI Charges

-Many individuals facing charges for operating while intoxicated, OWI, or Driving Under the Influence of Medication will likely be sentenced to jail or prison time if convicted.
-With the insight and carefulness that a legal team can provide, the sentence can be minimized to a fine, community service, counseling, or a temporarily suspended driver’s license.
-In some cases, the charges may be dismissed or reduced to non-alcohol-related charges.
-You need the strategy and knowledge that only an experienced attorney team can provide.
+Many individuals facing charges for operating while intoxicated, OWI, or Driving Under the Influence of Medication will likely be sentenced to jail or prison if convicted.
+With the insight and carefulness that a skilled and tenacious legal team can provide, the sentence can be minimized to a fine, community service, counseling, or a temporarily suspended driver’s license.
+Sometimes, the charges may be dismissed or reduced to non-alcohol-related charges.
+You need the strategy and knowledge only an experienced attorney team can provide.
 Our lawyers have extensive experience and a well-known reputation for making compelling arguments and persuading judges to focus on rehabilitation instead of punishment.